-Previously unknown mechanism identified in oncogene-induced senescenceDecember 12th, 2012 in Cancer /
+Previously unknown mechanism identified in oncogene-induced senescenceDecember 12, 2012 in Medicine & Health / Cancer

 Cell aging, or cellular senescence, has an important role in the natural physiological response to tumor development.
 Activated oncogenes are able to induce senescence, and recent findings have suggested that oncogene-induced senescence (OIS) could play a key role in future cancer therapy.
 Researchers have now identified a previously unknown mechanism in the regulation of OIS.
 This study is published online in advance of the January issue of The American Journal of Pathology.